The use of natural substances for the

 action.

 Zhong Xi Yi Jie He Xue Bao.
-2010; Effects of petroleum ether extract of Anacyclus pyrethrum DC. on sexual behavior in male rats.
+2010; Effects of petroleum ether extract of Anacyclus pyrethrum on sexual behavior in male rats.

 Aframomum Melegueta